 How much seed do I need?

-6-inch spacing is usually sufficent for garlic seed, while 8" of spaces can be allocated to ensure more growing space for larger beds.
-A 4 x 4 bed will hold up to 64 plants.
+A 6-inch spacing between cloves is usually sufficent for planting seed garlic.
+A 4' x 4' bed will hold up to 64 plants.

 When will my garlic ship?

 Fall seed garlic begins shipping from the farm beginning the first week in September.
-Orders made prior to September first are shipped out in the order recieved.
-It takes two to four weeks to get through prior orders, when we're done with those new orders ship in just a few business days.
+Orders made prior to September 1st are shipped out in the order recieved.
+It takes two to four weeks to get through our backlog of orders.
+Once we're all caught up new orders ship in just a few business days.
 Priority is given to cold climate orders.
 You will recieve a USPS tracking number via Paypal when your order is packed and ready to ship.

 How do I plant my garlic?